gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 Path to output JUnit xml

 ## options.junit.consolidate
-Type: `Boolean`
+Type: `Boolean,String`
 Default: `false`

-Consolidate the JUnit XML so that there is one file per top level suite.
+Consolidate the JUnit XML so that there is one file.
+If not false the string will be used as the output filename

-## options.junit.consolidatedFileName
-Type: `String`
-Default: undefined

-The consolidated filename of the JUnit XML.

 ## options.junit.template
 Type: `String`